hortonworks/registry/README.md

 Follow [@schemaregistry](https://twitter.com/schemaregistry) on Twitter for updates on the project.

 ## Documentation
-Documentation and tutorials can be found on the Registry docs [ReadMeDocs] (http://registry-project.readthedocs.io/en/latest/)
+Documentation and tutorials can be found on the [Registry docs](http://registry-project.readthedocs.io/en/latest/)

 ## Getting Help

-Registry users or devs should send a message to [Registry Google Group] (https://groups.google.com/forum/#!forum/registry)
+Registry users or devs should send a message to [Registry Google Group](https://groups.google.com/forum/#!forum/registry)

 ## License